alvarlagerlof/rsc-parser/.changeset/forty-pumas-shake.md

 "@rsc-parser/website": patch
 ---

-Make it possible the `BottomPanel` on the right
+Make it possible to position the `BottomPanel` on the right